Shayhha/CryptoShredder/README.md

 ## How to Build

 1. Clone this repository to your local machine.
-2. Open the project in your preferred Qt development environment (Visual Studio with Qt extension is recommended).
+2. Open the project in your preferred Qt development environment (Visual Studio with Qt Tools extension is recommended).
 3. Build and compile the project.
 4. Run the application.